Accounting for Child Support Payments

 PAYMENT ADDRESSES: Regularly scheduled child support payments must be made by check or money order only.
 All child support payments must be mailed to the appropriate PO Box listed below:

-When payments are received in the Division, they are recorded, credited to the appropriate account, and a disbursement is made to the custodial parent within two (2) business days, either by check or direct deposit to their designated bank account.
+When payments are received in the Division, they are recorded, credited to the appropriate account, and a disbursement is made to the custodial parent within two (2) business days, either by check, direct deposit to a designated bank account, or as a credit to their Stored Value Card.

 The money is first distributed to satisfy the amount of current support due for the month based on the court order.
 Once the full monthly calculated amount of current support is paid, any payments received within that month are distributed to satisfy any monthly calculated past-due (arrears) payment owed to the custodial parent.